ben-ng/minifyify/Readme.md

 ### [options.minify]

 Set to false to disable minification and source map transforms.
 This essentially turns minifyify into a pass-thru stream.

+### [options.output]

+Specify a path to write the sourcemap to.
+Required when using the CLI, optional when working programmatically.

 ## FAQ